rowangayleschaefer/hackathon_project/README.md

 * Looking at cosine similarity for products and building a product recommender based on previous products ordered.
 * Clustering buyers based on their buying habits, or doing customer segmentation with available data.
-* Building an app that allows a user to select the item they want to model for.
+* Building an app that allows a user to select the product they want to model for.
+* Incorporating order dates and times into my modeling.
 <br /></p>
 <br /><p>